 The OMG STI standard supports the configuration of time-triggered communication schedules, which makes it suitable for connecting smart transducers to hard real-time systems.
 The OMG STI standard consists of the TTP/A fieldbus network and a fieldbus to CORBA interface specification.
-For TTP/A there exists a framework that introduces smart transducer and cluster configuration descriptions that enable a computer supported configuration.
+For TTP/A, there exists a framework that introduces smart transducer and cluster configuration descriptions that enable a computer supported configuration.

-IEEE 1451 does not specify an according fieldbus protocol.
-The transducer electronic data sheets of IEEE 1451 are more compact than the smart transducer descriptions of TTPA, however since IEEE 1451 favors the introduction of self-contained nodes that keep the configuration data physically associated to the nodes, memory requirements for IEEE 1451 will be higher at the smart transducer.
-In general it depends on the area of application which approach suits best.
+IEEE 1451 does not specify a specific fieldbus protocol.
+The transducer electronic data sheets of IEEE 1451 are more compact than the smart transducer descriptions of TTP/A, however since IEEE 1451 favors the introduction of self-contained nodes that keep the configuration data physically associated to the nodes, memory requirements for IEEE 1451 will be higher at the smart transducer.
+In general, it depends on the area of application which approach suits best.

-6 Acknowledgments
+Acknowledgments

-We would like to give special thanks to our colleagues Thomas Losert, Roman Obermaisser, and Martin Schlager who made fruitful comments on an earlier version of this paper.
-This work was supported in part by the Hochschuljubiläumsstiftung der Stadt Wien via project CoMa (H-965/2002) and by the European IST project DSoS under contract No IST-1999-11585.
+We would like to give special thanks to our colleagues Thomas Losert, Roman Obermaisser, and Martin Schlager who made valuable comments on an earlier version of this paper.
+This work was supported in part by the FIT-IT project "SDSTI" under contract No. 808693, funded by the Austrian ministry for transport, innovation and technology.